 In the case of BLDC fans, similar or even greater adoption is taking place.
 People’s interest in BLDC fans is increasing at a linear rate.
 Some are attempting to comprehend its benefits, while others have already purchased at least one sample BLDC fan to evaluate it.

 The high price constraint is the main reason why people avoid purchasing a BLDC fan.
 Despite being twice as expensive, they pay for themselves much faster than many other energy-saving solutions.

 The extra Rs 1500 spent on a fan in a city like Bangalore or Mumbai is repaid within a year.
-In most other cities, depending on our usage and energy costs, it takes only two years.
+In most other cities takes only two years s, depending on our usage and energy cost.

 As previously stated, the initial cost of BLDC fans is currently higher, but when we consider the rising cost of power, choosing a super-efficient 5-star rated BLDC fan makes a lot of sense.

 With the BEE tightening the requirements for achieving a 5-star energy certification, the newest certified models are exceptionally energy-efficient, requiring only 25-35 watts of power.

 So, if there are high-quality BLDC fans with good customer support, we hope that within 5 years, the majority of our conventional fans will be replaced by BLDC fans.

 Frequently Asked Questions